 The following NHS Employers pages will be of particular help when considering the shape of the support workforce:

-- Our nursing workforce web pages contain Briefings on 'The role of the nurse' and 'Preparing for change: implementing the new pre-registration nursing standards' that consider the support workforce as part of future workforce design.
+- Our nursing workforce web pages contain Briefings such as 'The role of the nurse' which consider the support workforce as part of future workforce design.

 - Out staff engagement web pages contain tools and resources to help you engage your staff.

 - Our age profiling briefing will assist you in understanding your current workforce profile.

 Many organisations have independently designed tools and resources that are of use when developing the support workforce.
 Find out more about:

 - Many employers are working in partnership with JobCentre Plus to make recruit high quality support staff who demonstrate the values and behaviours necessary to provide excellent patient care.
 Listen to our Podcast with St Georges Trust who is doing just that.

 - Skills for Health has produced a case study document using information provided by Newham University Hospital Trust.
 The document New Roles and Progression Pathways in Newham University Hospitals Trust: Assistant Practitioners demonstrates the key role assistant practitioners have to play in the delivery of high quality services and patient care.

 - Skills for Health has produced an expert paper 'The role of Assistant Practitioners in the NHS: factors affecting evolution and development of the role' which helps identify the reasons and current issues employers face with the introduction of the role.

 - The NHS North West and the Council of Deans for Health have developed a free e-learning tool, the Standardised Numeracy Assessment Process (SNAP).
 The e-learning tool is hosted by the University of Chester and assists employers with the assessment of staff numeracy skills and develop them further.